MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/multistep-forms.md

 > [!NOTE]
 > - Multistep forms were called advanced forms earlier.
 > - Some features of multistep forms still need to be configured using the Portal Management app.
-More information: [Define advanced form steps for portals](../configure/multistep-form-properties.md).
+More information: [Define multistep form properties](../configure/multistep-form-properties.md).

 ## Create new multistep form